CtrlK

 Distinctiveness Conflict Risk

 The description is so vague that it could apply to virtually anything.
-'Adaptive-coordinator' gives no clear niche, making it impossible to distinguish from other skills.
+'Adaptive-coordinator' gives no clear niche, and without any specifics, there's no way to distinguish it from other skills.

 1 / 3